-Charges: Possession of Crack Cocaine for the purpose of trafficking, possession of proceeds of crime
+Charges: Possession of crack cocaine for the purpose of trafficking, possession of proceeds of crime

-Result: charges dropped during trial
+Result: Charges dropped during trial

 The police received a tip from a confidential informant that J.C. was selling crack cocaine from his vehicle.
 The police performed surveillance on J.C. over two days and observed suspicious activity, arguably consistent with drug trafficking.
 The police applied for, and were granted, a search warrant for J.C.'s residence.
 Upon execution of the search warrant, the police discovered crack cocaine.

 Charge: Assault causing bodily harm

-Result: client acquitted after trial
+Result: Client acquitted after trial

 L.L. was charged with assault causing bodily harm.
-The vicitim was assaulted by unknown assailants.
+The victim was assaulted by unknown assailants.
 The police conducted a photo line-up with the victim.
-Upon seeing L.L.'s photo, the victim immediately stated that he was 100% sure that L.L. was the culprit.
+Upon seeing L.L.'s photo, the victim immediately stated that he was "100 per cent sure" that L.L. was the culprit.